i-xfliu/SOEN6111/README.md

    <div align = "center"> Fig.2 Trimmed dataset </div>

    The playing history dataset is an "implicit feedback" dataset, which reflects users’ behavior, but not explicitly provides the rating of various songs from users.
 We adopt a simple solution that is using fractional count as the rating.
-Fractional count in the range of [0,1], which can measure the strength of “likeness” for a song for a user.
+Fractional count in the range of [0,1], which can measure the strength of “likeness” for a song for a user [6].
    <div  align = "center">
    <img src="assets/Fractional_count.png" width = "50%" align = "center"/>
    </div>